 7,000 supporters (including the media and members of the National and Provincial Assembly) met team Pakistan as they landed at Karachi Airport.
 At 4am.

 Habib Bank Limited (HBL) has agreed to support Azad Foundation, organisers of Team Pakistan, and nurture grassroots football programmes with street children in Pakistan.
-The boys are now HBL’s brand ambassadors.

 The boys were awarded the National Colour by Pakistan’s Sports Minister and have been nominated for the UNICEF Champions Award.